CV tips

 6. Tailor your CV to the position

-A standard CV does not always work.
-Tailor your CV to the position and the company you are applying to.
-Use the job description as a guide to highlight the most important skills and experience.
+A standard CV doesn’t always work.
+Adapt your CV to the position and the company you are applying to.
+Use the job description as a guide to emphasize the most important skills and experience.

 7. Ensure a clear layout